- HubPages Tutorials and Community

 The Old HubPages Profile: A Historical Look At Hubpages Profiles

 A nostalgic post about Hubpages in the early years.
-This hub was written back when we could hyperlink to other websites on our HubPages profile page, but this hub is still has use for Internet archival value for those who wish to see how the website functioned in the past.
+This hub was written back when we could hyperlink to other websites on our HubPages profile page, but this hub still has use for Internet archival value for those who wish to see how the website functioned in the past.
 In twenty years this hub will be a time capsule illustrating what Hubpages looked like back in 2009.

 Link To Your Websites And Hubs

 Often I see hub profile descriptions where people are linking to their favorite search engines, but how is that helping to bring you traffic?
 Most Internet users know how to find CNN, Yahoo, and Google, so I would rather use my profile description as a time to promote the hubs I have written and worked on.
 Besides are you the president, founder, or major writer on a website such as CNN?
-If so I can understand why someone would link to particular news story to share with the world.
+If so I can understand why someone would link to a particular news story to share with the world.
 However, since I do not write for major news websites I would rather use my precious profile description space for talking about websites where I DO write and contribute.
-This is the ideal opportunity promote other websites where I write such as ehow, Squidoo, Helium, blogger, and my own website.
+This is the ideal opportunity promote other websites where I write such blogger.com, and my own website.
 Remember most people are not going to take an overly promotional hub or forum seriously, so use hubbing for writing about your favorite topics.
-This means you can use your profile as a specialized place for talking a few website where you may also write or have a business.
+This means you can use your profile as a specialized place for talking about a few website where you may also write or have a business.